Nativity Set Activities to Keep Christ in Christmas

 At Christmas, little figurines of Mary, Joseph, and baby Jesus fascinate children.
-This year use the crèche to help focus on the meaning of Christmas and teach children spiritual truths.
+This year use the crèche to help focus on the meaning of Christmas, teach children spiritual truths, and keep Christ in Christmas.
 Start by making a special event of setting up a nativity set.
 Read the account of the birth of Jesus from a child’s Bible.
 You may have a few sets, including a child set that is not breakable for children to handle and use in play.
 If there is a play set, chat about the story each time your children play with the set.
-Try some of these activities to make the most of your nativity set:
+Try fun activities to make the most of your nativity set, keep Christ in Christmas, and to help your children grow in faith.

 - Talk about each figure while chatting about the story.